5 Most Beautiful Lakes In Albania

-Additionally and importantly, the lake is part of iconic Butrint National Park, one of the greatest national parks in Albania.
-Besides its undeniable natural importance, the park also protects various amazing archaeological sites.
+Additionally and importantly, the lake is part of the iconic Butrint National Park, one of Albania’s most incredible national parks.
+Besides its undeniable natural importance, the park also protects various unique archaeological sites.

-Together, Lake Butrint and Butrint National Park are a phenomenal day trip destination from nearby Sarandë.
+Together, Lake Butrint and Butrint National Park are phenomenal day trip destinations from nearby Sarandë.

 Distances and Travel Times to Lake Butrint